contactandyc/another-c-library/6_macros.md

 #endif
 ```

-The stla_parent_object macro is useful for finding the address of a structure given a pointer to a member of the structure.
+The stla_parent_object macro is useful for finding the address of a structure when given a pointer to a member of the structure.

 ```c
 #include "stla_common.h"